By: AY1920S2-CS2103T-F09-4 Since: Jan 2020 Licence: MIT

 Defines its API in an

-with the same name as the Component. -
+interfacewith the same name as the Component. -

 Exposes its functionality using a

-{Component Name} Manager
+{Component Name} Managerclass.

-component (see the class diagram given below) defines its
+For example, the Logic component (see the class diagram given below) defines its

-interface and exposes its functionality using the LogicManager.java
+API in the Logic.java interface and exposes its functionality using the LogicManager.java class.

 3.1.1.
 Views in Volant